LeaderPortfolio

 Early Life

 Jacqueline Mars was born on October 10, 1939.
-She is the daughter of Audrey Ruth (Meyer) and Forrest Mars, Sr., and the granddaughter of Frank C. Mars, the founder of Mars, Incorporated.
-She graduated from Miss Hall's School and Bryn Mawr College in 1961 with a degree in anthropology.
-Mars participated in equestrian events during her youth.
+She is the daughter of Forrest Mars Sr. and Audrey Ruth (Meyer) and granddaughter of Frank C. Mars, the founder of Mars, Incorporated.
+She graduated from Miss Hall's School in Massachusetts and earned a degree in anthropology from Bryn Mawr College in 1961.

 Rise to Success